mgoodnight/py-s3-img-resize/README.md

 ## Query params

 `width`
 Resize width.
-If no height query param is provided in conjunction, will scale based on aspect ratio.
+If no height query param is provided with the width param, will scale based on aspect ratio.

 `height`
 Resize height.
-If no width query param is provided in conjunction, will scale based on aspect ratio.
+If no width query param is provided with the height param, will scale based on aspect ratio.

 `append`
 Append dimensions to image(s).
 Example: `foobar-100x100.jpg`